aakabir/UstadMobile/lib-content-editor/README.md

 ## Adding custom template
-You may easily create your own html content template and add it to the template directory, with its functionality implemented on both  <a href='templates/UmContentEditorCore.js'>UmContentEditorCore.js</a> and <a href='templates/and UmQuestionWidget.js'>and UmQuestionWidget.js</a>
+You may easily create your own html content template and add it to the template directory, with its functionality implemented on both  [UmContentEditorCore.js](templates/UmContentEditorCore.js) and [and UmQuestionWidget.js](templates/and UmQuestionWidget.js)